atomt/acne/README.md

 This probably what you actually want, multiple names on a single certificate (SANs)

-    acne renew example
+    acne renew <cert1> [<cert2> ..]

-Renew the certificate of entry `example` regardless of expiry date using same settings specified when created, including what hooks, CA and so on. *NOT WORKING YET*
+Renew the certificate regardless of expiry date using same settings specified when created, including what hooks, CA and so on.

     acne renew-auto